iffn/BoatsForGodot/README.md

 ### Water level
 The current version is simplified and assumes that the water height is at 0.
 This can be changed within the `BoatHull` script in the static `get_distance_to_water` function.
 (To be ipmroved)

+### Inertia
+A script was added, that is able to calculate the proper inertia based on the shape of a CollisionShape3D.
+Note: The script assumes that the box is centered around the center of gravity.

 ### Input system
+The repository also includes a script that assigns the controls in the `_ready()` function.
+They are therefore not saved to the project.